What is a Merchant Cash Advance?

 Business cash advances are not suitable for every company or situation.
 For example, not every business processes a high volume of monthly credit card sales.

-A revenue-based loan is like an MCA, except the borrowing amount and repayment come from all revenue sources.
+A revenue based business loan is similar to an MCA, except that the borrowing amount and repayment are derived from all revenue sources.
 The terms, rates, and qualifications are generally similar.

 More established businesses with fair to good credit and consistent revenue can qualify for more advantageous financing options.
 Here are some other small business loans to consider: